 There are three academic tracks available to students in the Master of Biostatistics Program: (1) Clinical and Translational Research Track; (2) Biomedical Data Science Track; and (3) Mathematical Statistics Track.
-Students will automatically be enrolled in the Clinical and Translational Research Track.
-Students must apply to be enrolled in the other two tracks after matriculating into the program.
-The course planning below describes expected courses for each track.
-Details on course planning for the all three tracks can be found at https://biostat.duke.edu/education/master-biostatistics/curriculum.
+Students will automatically be enrolled in the Clinical and Translational Research Track at the start of their first year.
+In consultation with the director of graduate studies, students may choose to differentiate after their first year of study.
+The course planning below describes courses from which to choose.
+Other course requests will be reviewed on a case-by-case basis.